TheScienceMuseum/heritage-connector/docs/ner_nel.rst

 Named Entity Recognition and Entity Linking
 ============================================

 Named Entity Recognition (NER) and Entity Linking (EL) are two different machine learning approaches that Heritage Connector uses to create knowledge graph connections from text.
-The pipeline to do this is as follows (see our blog post [#nelblogpost]_ for more details):
+The pipeline to do this is as follows (see our `blog post <https://thesciencemuseum.github.io/heritageconnector/post/2021/03/17/history-ai/>`_ for more details):

 1. NER is run on all the *description* fields in the Elasticsearch index, and the extracted entities are saved back into the index, or into a local JSON file.
 2. EL is run on these extracted entities to convert entity mentions into references to collection records, i.e. a connection between two entities in the KG.
-For example, the mention :code:`Colne Robotics` would be converted into https://collection.sciencemuseumgroup.org.uk/people/cp43944/colne-robotics-company-limited.
+For example, the mention :code:`Colne Robotics` would be replaced by a link to `this SMG collection page <https://collection.sciencemuseumgroup.org.uk/people/cp43944/colne-robotics-company-limited>`_ in the KG.

-In the second step, any text mentions that can't be resolved to items in your collection will be left as text mentions, leaving some ambiguity.
-If this is an issue for your collection, you could add a third step to link to an external knowledge base such as Wikipedia or Wikidata.
-For Heritage Connector, we've adapted Facebook Research's `BLINK <https://github.com/facebookresearch/BLINK>`_ to provide an easy to use REST API which can be used to resolve an entity mention to either a Wikipedia page or a Wikidata record. [#smg_blink]_
+In the second step, any text mentions that can't be resolved to items in a collection will be left as text mentions, leaving some ambiguity.
+If this is an issue for your collection, you could a second entity linker which links to an external knowledge base, such as Wikipedia or Wikidata.
+For Heritage Connector, we've `adapted BLINK <https://github.com/TheScienceMuseum/BLINK>`_ to provide an easy to use REST API which can be used to resolve an entity mention to either a Wikipedia page or a Wikidata record.

 Background Reading
 -------------------

-Heritage Connector's NER functionality uses `spaCy <https://spacy.io>`_, with some extensions for museum data and low-data environments provided by `heritage-connector-nlp <https://github.com/TheScienceMuseum/heritage-connector-nlp>`_.
+Heritage Connector's NER functionality uses `spaCy <https://spacy.io>`_, with some extensions to allow the NER model to adapt to museum data and new collections provided by `heritage-connector-nlp <https://github.com/TheScienceMuseum/heritage-connector-nlp>`_.
 If you're not familiar with spaCy, check out its `NER implementation <https://spacy.io/usage/linguistic-features#named-entities>`_ and `models <https://spacy.io/models/en>`_ [#spacy_english]_.
 For more details on the extensions made to the models, see our paper [#paper]_.

-The EL model is built directly into Heritage Connector's code, but is based strongly on *Klie et al.* [#klie_et_al]_.
+The EL model is a re-implementation based on *Klie et al.* [#klie_et_al]_.
 It's optimised for low training data (hundreds of labelled examples) rather than absolute performance.
-We recommend that you read the paper to understand the advantages and disadvantages of such a model.
+We recommend that you read *Klie et al.* to understand the advantages and disadvantages of such a model.

 The features we use for the EL model are below (slightly different to [#klie_et_al]_).